adrybakov/rad-tools/docs/source/user-guide/rad-extract-tb2j.rst

-If :ref:`--output_name <rad-extract-tb2j_output-name>` is not provided the result is passed to the console, otherwise it is written to the file with first 3 lines giving information about the source of exchange and date, time.
+If :ref:`--output_name <rad-extract-tb2j_output-name>` is not provided the result is passed to the console, otherwise it is written to the file with first 3 lines giving information about the source of exchange, date and time.

 Exchange types
 ==============